-During atrial flutter a very high-rated atrial impulse is originated —between 240 and 350 bpm— but, as in other types of supraventricular tachycardia, the heart rate (ventricular rate) is normally lower because the atrioventricular node is not usually capable of conducting impulses to the ventricle with such high rates 1.
+During atrial flutter a very high-rated atrial impulse is originated —between 240 and 350 bpm— but, as in other types of supraventricular tachycardia, the heart rate (ventricular rate) is normally lower because the atrioventricular node is not usually capable of conducting impulses to the ventricle with such high rates.

 Compared to atrial fibrillation patients, patients with atrial flutter are at similar risk for thromboembolic events, especially cerebrovascular accidents (strokes).
-Stroke risk must be estimated in every Flutter patient in order to determine the need of oral anticoagulation treatment 2.
+Stroke risk must be estimated in every patient with atrial flutter n order to determine the need of oral anticoagulation treatment 1 2.

 You can calculate stroke risk for patients with atrial flutter with our CHA2DS2-VASc score calculator.

 Atrial Flutter on the Electrocardiogram

 Atrial flutter is distinguishable on the electrocardiogram because it is a rhythmic tachycardia with heart rates that are divisors of 300 bpm, 150 bpm being the most frequent in untreated patients (AV conduction ratio 2:1).